Mart Sander

-Mart Sander (born 10 August 1967) is an Estonian singer, actor, director, author, artist, and television host.
+Mart Sander (born 10 August 1967) is an Estonian filmmaker, actor, author, musician, artist, and television host, holding a PhD in film studies.

+He also holds the Guinness World Record for Most Roles Played by a Single Actor in a Film.

 Life and career

 In his youth, Mart Sander studied violin and conducting.
 He started singing in the choir of the Estonian National Opera at the age of eighteen.
 At the age of nineteen, Sander and swing orchestra Modern Fox won a talent competition in Moscow, the band toured both in Soviet Union and in Europe.
-He obtained his BA in musicology from the Tallinn University, his MA in film and TV directing at the BFM (Baltic Film and Media School) and is currently doing his PhD at the BFM, also lecturing on film music semiotics.
+He later returned to the Estonian National Opera as a stage director.
+He obtained his BA in musicology from the Tallinn University, his MA in film and TV directing at the BFM (Baltic Film and Media School) and in 2024, PhD in film also at the BFM, where he is lecturing on cultural history and film music semiotics.
 He has also studied screenwriting at the London Film Academy.
 Member of Estonian Writers' Union and Estonian Association of Audiovisual Authors.

 Stage

 The notable roles for Sander include: directing the operetta Silva (Die Czardasfürstin) at the Estonian National Opera in 2010.
 At the opening night, as the leading singer suffered an injury on the stage, Sander took over the part.
 In 2014, his production of Ball im Savoy opened at the Estonian National Opera; Sander directed, revised the text, made new orchestral arrangements and provided set and costume design, as well as created the role of Mustafa.

 Sander has written stage plays, where he often stars himself, such as Behind the Random Denominator (in Estonian, Juhuslik nimetaja), which was presented to the New York audience in 2015 and The Bughouse (in Estonian, Äratõmbetuli), which premiered in Washington, D.C. in 2018.
 On 17 June 2018, The Bughouse premiered at the Estonian State Drama Theatre.

+On October 19, 2023, his drama play We Should Talk About Raimond, opened in Tallinn (Theatre Nuutrum) and was applauded for its original concept - it runs backwards and the protagonist, Raimond (the composer Raimond Valgre), actually never appears on the stage.
+It was also reported, that Sander plans to make a screen adaptation of the play in 2024.

+In June, 2025, his drama play The Rose Key opened in Mehntack Manor and received positive reviews.
+The play was also filmed, with Sander himself creating one of the lead roles.